bm98/FS20_HudBar/ReadMe.txt

 V 0.55-B55
 - Add VNAV Button (when using WASM module)
+- Add Item TOD (TopOfDescend for VNAV support)
 - Add Move Bar/Tile to next screen (Monitor) with RShift+RCtrl+Break
 - Add Using the Facility DB for Aiport Management (replacing the FS20_AptLib)
 - Add Check if the Facility DB is available and pop a msg box if not
 - Add Performance Tab and Notes Tab to FlightBag
 - Add Touchdown log (MyDocuments\MSFS_HudBarSave\TouchDownLog.csv) to FlightBag
-- Upadate AP Settings allow for large change on the left side of the item field (mouse wheel)
+- Update AP Settings allow for large change on the left side of the item field (mouse wheel)
+- Update AltHold readout is FL when STD BARO is set or above 18000ft
 - Fix Bar/Window Location was not stored for profiles 5..10
 - Cleanup of all new features
 - Disable SimConnect.cfg (as per MS it is only needed when connecting MSFS via Network)